rezzcode/somaLeo/README.md

 CBC AI Tutor is a digital learning platform designed to support Junior Secondary students under Kenya’s Competency-Based Education (CBE).
 The project addresses a critical gap in personalized learning support by combining artificial intelligence with competency-focused education.

-The platform provides students with guided academic assistance while reinforcing CBE core competencies such as critical thinking, communication, and self-directed learning.
+The platform provides students with guided assistance. while reinforcing CBE core competencies such as critical thinking, communication, and self-directed learning.

 ## Problem Statement